ldaptools/ldaptools/docs/en/reference/Attribute-Converters.md

   * `toLdap`: Takes a bool and converts it to a string int to represent whether inheritance is blocked on an OU.

   * `fromLdap`: Takes a gpOptions value and converts it to a bool for whether GPO inheritance is set to be blocked.

+#### *exchange_roles*
+  * `toLdap`: This should not be used.
+It currently does not modify the value going back to LDAP.

+  * `fromLdap`: Takes an integer and and determines what roles it contains and converts that to an array of role names.

+#### *exchange_version*
+  * `toLdap`: This should not be used.
+It currently does not modify the value going back to LDAP.

+  * `fromLdap`: Takes a build string stored in the serialNumber attribute and parses it to a readable Exchange version.